LibrariesHacked/librarieshacked.github.io/_posts/2019-09-27-lsoas_and_postcodes.md

 It is possible to split up the postcode to

+### Converting to postcode to LSOA

+### The data schema

 The data schema for membership is detailed on a [separate schema website](https://schema.librarydata.uk/membership).
 A sample record using the schema is shown below.

-### Converting to postcode to LSOA